NetObjects Fusion

-NetObjects Fusion (NOF) is a web design tool, from 1996 to 2001 developed and distributed by NetObjects, Inc., marketed from 2001 until 2009 by Web.com (former called Website Pros), which acquired the application in 2001, and from July 2009 on distributed again by the re-established NetObjects, Inc.
+NetObjects Fusion (NOF) is a web design tool, from 1996 to 2001 developed and distributed by NetObjects, Inc., marketed from 2001 until 2009 by Web.com (formerly dubbed Website Pros), which bought the application in 2001, and from July 2009 on distributed again by the re-established NetObjects, Inc.

 NetObjects Fusion has a graphical user interface and generates HTML or (since release 11) XHTML through its own proprietary database.

 Origin

 The origins of NetObjects Fusion date back to the 1980s.
-At Apple Computer, Samir Arora, David Kleinberg, and Sal Arora did research in early information navigation applications—before the term "browser" was born and Mosaic was invented.
+At Apple Computer, Samir Arora, David Kleinberg, and Sal Arora conducted research on early information navigation applications before the term "browser" was coined and before the invention of Mosaic.

 Development was transferred to the new-founded company Rae Technology, a spin-off from Apple Computer.
 At Rae, the two Arora brothers and David Kleinberg developed an object-oriented environment called SOLO (Structure of Linked Objects), which is the technological basis of NetObjects Fusion.

 NetObjects, Inc. was founded in 1995 with an initial investment by Rae Technology to complete the development of NetObjects Fusion.